ni/measurement-plugin-python/README.md

 ## Examples

 The `examples` directory contains the below list of python measurement example projects:

 1. **Sample measurement**: Sample Measurement is a simple python-based example that has configurations defined for all supported data types.
 The measurement logic simply assigns the configuration values to respective output values.
 2. **DC Measurements**: Simple python measurement example that interacts with DCPower 4145 Instrument.
     1. DC Measurement with Measurement UI
     2. DC Measurement with LabVIEW UI

-### Setting up the Example Measurements
+### Setting Up the Example Measurements

 The example measurements shared are *poetry-based* projects.
 Follow the below steps to  for setting up the example measurement: